kutec/tssync/_pages/submit-post.md

   http://teckstack.com/become-author/submit-post
 published: true
 ---
 This page is intended to submit a guest post or sponsored post.
-Make sure you attache
+Before submitting your post, <a href="http://teckstack.com/become-author">must read this</a>.

+Do not forget to mention<strong> your email id</strong> and <strong>name</strong>, through which we can contact back to you, if anything required from your end in publishing process.

+Do not hesitate to <a href="http://teckstack.com/contact">contact us</a>.

+Thanks in advance :)

 [user-submitted-posts]